 Do some online research to learn what kind of gaming software the online casino uses.
 Trustworthy online casinos turn to several trusted software vendors to provide the backend of the site.

 A few of these providers are Evolution Gaming, Real Time Gaming, Playtech, and Williams Interactive.
+Luckily for you, there are many new Canadian casinos that use reputable casino software from these providers.

 6. Online Casinos Don’t Need Your Bank Account Information